 Section 1085(o) of the Tax Law provides for a penalty of \$500 for failure to provide information needed to compute your issuer's allocation percentage.
 See instructions for Form CT-3, line 41.

 Civil and Criminal Penalties

-The Omnibus Tax Equity and Enforcement Act imposes strong civil and criminal penalties for negligence or fraud.
-For more information about this act, contact the Business Tax Information Center (address and telephone numbers on the last page of these instructions).
+Strong civil and criminal penalties may be imposed for negligence or fraud.
+For more information contact the Taxpayer Assistance Bureau (see Need Help? for address and telephone numbers).